Environmental Re-evaluation Overview

-The DOTD Selected Alternative approved by the Federal Highway Administration (FHWA) in the 2003 ROD is Alternative RR-4 Elevated in conjunction with the MPO Subalternative and Subalternative H. The Selected Alternative uses parts of the existing Evangeline Thruway alignment as well as a new alignment adjacent to the railroad right-of-way.
+The DOTD 2003 ROD Selected Alternative approved by the Federal Highway Administration (FHWA) in the 2003 ROD is Alternative RR-4 Elevated in conjunction with the MPO Subalternative and Subalternative H. The 2003 ROD Selected Alternative uses parts of the existing Evangeline Thruway alignment as well as a new alignment adjacent to the railroad right-of-way.

-The Selected Alternative represents a balance of impacts in which certain factors were weighed in reaching a decision.
+The 2003 ROD Selected Alternative represents a balance of impacts in which certain factors were weighed in reaching a decision.

-The ROD provides three factors that stand out as the most favorable:
+The 2003 ROD Selected Alternative provides three factors that stand out as the most favorable:

-- The Selected Alternative would require the smallest number of residential displacements
+- The 2003 ROD Selected Alternative would require the smallest number of residential displacements

-- The Selected Alternative is on a new alignment in the core area, and, therefore, it offers more opportunities for direct access to the Central Business District
+- The 2003 ROD Selected Alternative is on a new alignment in the core area, and, therefore, it offers more opportunities for direct access to the Central Business District

 The 21 Commitments in the 2003 ROD to provide measures to avoid, minimize or mitigate potential adverse impacts are as follows: